kube-vip/website/content/_index.md

 ### ARP

 **ARP** is a layer 2 protocol that is used to inform the network of the location of a new address.
 When a new IP address is configured to a device, there needs to be a mechanism to inform the network of which piece of hardware is hosting this new address.
 ARP is the technology that is used to ensure that a network understands the link between the hardware address (MAC) and the logical address (IP).
+In order to inform the entire layer 2 network of a net IP <--> MAC pairing typically a gratuitous ARP broadcast is performed, more detail can be found here [https://www.practicalnetworking.net/series/arp/gratuitous-arp/](https://www.practicalnetworking.net/series/arp/gratuitous-arp/)

 ### BGP